a-programmers-programmer/a-programmers-programmer.github.io/harness-building/feedback-rounds/round_01_responses.md

 2. Define what "quality response" means (richness, specificity, emotional depth, etc.)
 3. Create feedback mechanism for agents to receive calibration guidance
 4. Build this into Interview Architect workflow

+## Question 4: Epilogue Vision

+**Answer:**

+**Tone & Approach:**
+- Tailored to each relationship (not consistent across all books)
+- Heartfelt and stands on its own (not a summary of book themes)

+**Structure & Content:**
+The epilogue should communicate user's journey as the person knows them:
+1. **Who I was when I met them**
+2. **Who I am now**
+3. **How they helped me grow**
+4. **I'm glad they're here**

+**Key Principle:**
+"I put the book first because I want the book to be primarily about them and expressing gratitude while telling a fun story."

+- **The book = about THEM** (celebrating them, expressing gratitude, fun stories)
+- **The epilogue = about MY JOURNEY** (alongside them, how they shaped me)

+---

+## Key Insights from This Response

+**For epilogue template design:**
+- Must be highly personalized, not formulaic
+- Four-part structure: who I was / who I am / how you helped / gratitude for presence
+- Written in user's own words (first person, direct address)
+- Stands alone as a complete message

+**For book vs. epilogue balance:**
+- Book chapters: outward focus on the person, their qualities, shared experiences
+- Epilogue: inward focus on user's transformation, with person as witness/catalyst
+- This creates beautiful symmetry: "I see you" (book) + "You helped me see myself" (epilogue)

+**For emotional authenticity:**
+- Epilogue is where vulnerability lives most explicitly
+- Growth narrative is central to user's relationships
+- "I'm glad they're here" = simple, powerful closing sentiment

+**For Story Writer guidance:**
+- Chapters should celebrate the person, not be about user's journey
+- Save user's transformation arc for epilogue
+- Balance fun/humor in chapters with heartfelt reflection in epilogue